Leonetienne/Youtube-Archiver/README.md

 Secondly, calling `download.sh` will invoke the two python scripts responsible for downloading.

 These python scripts will invoke [yt-dlp](https://github.com/yt-dlp/yt-dlp) for each link supplied.
 Yt-dlp runs in download-archive mode, which basically means it won't download a video twice.
-It will save it's video IDs and check if it's already saved before downloading.
+It will save video IDs and check if a video already saved before downloading.

 Files will be saved to `./videos/<folder>/` and `./music/<folder>/`.